emqxarchive/emqx-docs-en/source/config.rst

     cluster.k8s.apiserver = http://10.110.111.204:8080

-Help find the service name of the EMQ X node in the cluster:
+The service name of the EMQ X node in the cluster:

 .. code-block:: properties